Gordon999/Pi_Hailo_wildlife_2/README.md

     if len(results[0][15]) != 0 or len(results[0][21]) != 0 or len(results[0][74]) != 0: # cat,bear or clock

+Note the numbers of the objects above are the positions in coco.txt file

 Note in line 89 the width and height are set for a Pi GS camera, you may need to change to suit other cameras ....

     video_w, video_h    = 1456,1088